kosli-dev/cli/docs.kosli.com/content/_index.md

     alt_text: Kosli artie reading a book

 paragraph: >
-    Don’t spend hours searching for broken commits and manual changes.
-Get to the bottom of incidents faster with Kosli.
-Track and query every change from commit through to production.
-See the artifacts your CI pipelines are producing and how your environments are changing from the command line or browser.
+    Record all of the changes in your software and business processes so you can prove compliance and maintain security without slowing down.
+Track and query every change from the command line or browser.

 sections:
     title: Dive right in…